top of page

 My Mentors

-eagle soaring high
+african eagle soaring high

 My Mentors

 Life is tough, and being a Leader can be the most demanding of all occupations.
 Unfortunately, Leaders can't share their burden with just anyone.
 That is why having a mentor is so important.
 Someone you respect, you know well enough to confide in, and you regard as a Leader.
-I was lucky enough to have a mentor, not once, but several times in my long journey.
+I was lucky enough to have a mentor, not once but several times in my long journey.
 I had advice, guidance, encouragement, and criticism from some great Mentors.

 David F

 David taught me that a Leader should focus on what works well rather than what does not.
+A great mentor - 'it does matter'.

 Jim C